top of page

 Ethics and Professional Conduct

-Participants in the course are expected to maintain the highest standards of ethical behavior and professional conduct, reflecting the values of the heritage collection care field.
-This includes treating all individuals with respect and dignity, engaging in open and constructive dialogue.
-We encourage a collaborative and psychologically safe learning environment where diverse perspectives are valued and respected.
+Participants are expected to maintain high standards of ethical behaviour and professional conduct, consistent with the values of the heritage and collections care field.
+This includes treating all participants with respect, engaging constructively in discussion, and contributing to a collaborative and psychologically safe learning environment where diverse perspectives are welcomed and respected.

 Heritage Collections Care Consortium, 2025